-For further guidance on deposit for recovery please see our guidance webpages.
+Further guidance on deposit for recovery can be downloaded from our guidance webpages.

 3e SR 2010Nos 2 or 3 Discharges to surface water

 Give a date when you want the permit for this effluent to start.

 You cannot discharge your effluent prior to the start date on your permit.
 Charges will start on this date.